encode/django-rest-framework/docs/community/third-party-packages.md

 * [cookiecutter-django-rest][cookiecutter-django-rest] - A cookiecutter template that takes care of the setup and configuration so you can focus on making your REST apis awesome.
 * [djangorestrelationalhyperlink][djangorestrelationalhyperlink] - A hyperlinked serializer that can can be used to alter relationships via hyperlinks, but otherwise like a hyperlink model serializer.
-* [django-rest-swagger][django-rest-swagger] - An API documentation generator for Swagger UI.
 * [django-rest-framework-proxy][django-rest-framework-proxy] - Proxy to redirect incoming request to another API server.
 * [gaiarestframework][gaiarestframework] - Utils for django-rest-framework
 * [drf-extensions][drf-extensions] - A collection of custom extensions